bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 Job postings mentioning Scrum Master certifications rarely talk about PSM II specifically, so it doesn’t look like it makes much difference from the employability standpoint.
 It’s more of a personal preference.

-### Can I skip PSM I and take PSM II directly?

-As you probably know, [unlike CSM](/articles/psm-csm-which-scrum-certification-best/), PSM levels are independent.
-You can take any of the Scrum.org tests without obtaining any of their other certifications or taking their courses.
-Just buy the access code for the exam of your choice and launch it whenever you feel ready.

 PSM II is obviously a harder test, and it takes more time to prepare.

-But if you know that your aspiration is to deeply dive into Scrum, and you feel you're going to attempt the second level anyway (some people pass PSM 2 just months or even weeks after PSM 1), then you might as well go straight for PSM II, like I did.

 Check out the guide on [how to pass the PSM II exam](/articles/psm-2-certification-exam-preparation/) and see which certification level resonates more with your experience and aspirations.

 {{< figure src="/article_images/psm-1-certification-exam-preparation-img2.jpg" alt="You can go directly for the PSM II exam, skipping the PSM.
 Will you try it?" caption="photo by \@ann-h-45017 on Pexels">}}

 ## Mindset to prepare for the PSM I exam

 There are things described as “easy to learn but hard to master”.
-Scrum Guide is short and easy to read, but Scrum isn’t that _easy _to learn.
+Scrum Guide is short and easy to read, but Scrum isn’t that _easy_ to learn.

 Akin to ancient spiritual manuscripts, you have the original small book, and then there are volumes upon volumes of comments, interpretations, and examples of practical implementation.

 <p class="paragraph_highlight">Getting a certification is great, but the main value you get is from the preparation.
 It’s a wonderful journey, so make the most of it.</p>

 Start with a solid understanding of [why you want to get certified](/articles/are-certifications-worth-it/), curious, open-minded, driven by a desire to expand your horizons, and ready to [dive into learning](/articles/online-research-strategy-efficient/).

-## Caution: old versions of the Scrum Guide vs. the 2020 version

-Keep in mind: the Scrum Guide gets revised every few years.
-Here’s the [timeline overviewing the differences](https://scrumguides.org/revisions.html) between the Scrum Guide versions since 2010, when the first version was published.

-For example, “The Development Team” wording is used throughout (changed to “The Developers” in the 2020 version, so that nobody thinks there’s another team within the Scrum Team).
-The core hasn’t changed, but there are minor differences that might be confusing.

-This article highlights the 4 [most important changes to the Scrum Guide](https://www.scrum.org/resources/blog/what-4-key-changes-scrum-guide-tell-us-about-scrum) and gives a rundown of other changes worth mentioning.
-It’s a part of a series of almost 60 articles [explaining various aspects](https://www.scrum.org/scrum-guide-2020) that changed in the 2020 version of the Scrum Guide.

-Most of the articles and books you’ll be using in your preparation were written when the previous versions of the Scrum Guide were active.

-Just be aware that there are differences, and refer to the latest edition of the Scrum Guide to whenever in doubt.

 ## Topics and keywords for PSM 1